CorMazz/cormazz.github.io/_posts/2024-11-23-homelab-mvp.md

       3. **SSL Certificates**: Using Let's Encrypt with DNS challenges
    2. VPN VM
       1. Tailscale with [Split DNS Enabled](https://www.youtube.com/watch?v=Uzcs97XcxiE)
+      2. Advertising all routes on my network to allow remote users to access the entire network

 This setup enables: